orirot10/table-type-detector-service/README.md

 Feedback and pull requests are welcome!
 For major changes, please open an issue first.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-(If no LICENSE file exists, feel free to add one.)

 ## Acknowledgments

 - Developed as part of an AI Engineer position task.